 The Chancellor announced on 24 September that the scheme will be extended so that two further grants will be offered, lasting for a further six months, from November 2020 until April 2021.

-The scheme originally only provided a grant to cover lost income during the months of March, April and May, but has now been extended for a further three months.
-This means that those who qualify will be able to claim a second grant for the months of June, July and August.
-Applications for the second grant will open in August, and to qualify for this grant you must be able to demonstrate that your business continues to be affected by coronavirus AFTER 14 July.
-The first grant is for those whose business has been affected before this date.
-This means that only those whose incomes have been affected prior to, and after 14 July can qualify for both grants.
+The scheme originally only provided a grant to cover lost income during the months of March, April and May this year, but was extended for a further three months, and now again until next Spring.
+Applications for the second grant opened on August 17, and to qualify for this grant you must be able to demonstrate that your business has continued to be affected by coronavirus AFTER 14 July.

-Millions of people who work for themselves have been left struggling financially in recent weeks, but although the Scheme will provide a lifeline for many, there are plenty of people who won’t qualify.
+Millions of people who work for themselves have been left struggling financially as a result of coronavirus, but although the Scheme will provide a lifeline for many, there are plenty of people who won’t qualify.